 A typical kibble (dry food) is 10% moisture content or less.
 Canned food is about 40% by means of added water, not naturally occurring in the food.
 Depending on the protein, Fetching Foods is between 73%-75% naturally occurring intercellular moisture because we make our foods from whole meats.

-You can lower the chances of your cat or dog experiencing the painful (and scary for the human) condition of FLUTD and/or Struvite Crystals by simply increasing the amount of moisture in their diet.
-The most effective way is by changing the diet.
+You can lower the chances of your cat or dog experiencing the painful (and scary for the human) condition of FLUTD and/or Struvite Crystals by simply increasing the amount of moisture in their diet and a few other modifications.
+The most effective way is by changing the diet to either our Custom Meals or standard products.
 Our customers have reported significant changes once their food was changed to a well balanced, salt-free, human-grade quality, moisture rich food.